Centri3/speng-hunter/README.md

 If you've done all that, it should work fine!

+Note that prior to running this, you must have filters and such all ready to go!
+If not, it will search with the wrong filters, and you'll need to restart it once your filters are correct.

+This also moves the mouse around, so it can sometimes be quite difficult to close it.
+I'd recommend quickly tabbing into the terminal it opens and pressing CTRL+C to close it after it starts a search.

 Here's all the rare finds speng-hunter will put in Lightshot:

 * 0.998+ ESI